Angel0uss/Binder_Enhanced/README.md

 ### Keybinds
 - Capture and restore keybindings, either **Character**-specific or **General/account-wide**
 - Confirm/diff popup before applying, so you can see what a Set will change before committing
+- Unbound keybinds in saved sets stay unbound after applying and don't revert to blizzard default values like they used to.

 ### Action Bars
 - Save and restore full action bar layouts, including: